The Trinity: One God, Three Persons

-God the Father.
-There is a person called God the Father.
-I will not spend a lot of time here.
-Not many dispute the existence of God the Father, unless they are an atheist.
-Paul begins his letter to the Galatians saying he was appointed an apostle, not by man but by Jesus Christ and “God the Father” (Galatians 1:1).
+Very few people dispute the existence of God the Father, unless they are an Atheist.
+Paul begins his letter to the Galatians saying he was appointed an apostle, not by man, but by Jesus Christ and “God the Father” (Galatians 1:1).
 In referring to Jesus’ incarnation, resurrection and exaltation, Paul says that one day every knee will bow and every tongue confess Jesus to be Lord “to the glory of God the Father” (Philippians 2:11).
 Clearly there is a person called God the Father within the Godhead.

-God the Son.
 This is where most erroneous teachings begin.
 Cults and false teachers deny the divinity of Jesus.
-In doing so, they create another Jesus and a different gospel (2 Corinthians 11:3-5 and Galatians 1:6-9).
-What they devise is not really another Jesus and gospel but false ones.
+In doing so, they create another Jesus and a different, false gospel (2 Corinthians 11:3-5 and Galatians 1:6-9).
 This doctrine is so frequently attacked because of its importance.
 If you don’t have the right Jesus, your salvation is negated.
-If your Jesus is anything other than God Almighty then you have the wrong Jesus.
+If your Jesus is anything other than God Almighty, you have the wrong Jesus.

-1. The Incarnation.
 In a prophecy about Jesus being born of a virgin, Isaiah said, he would be called Emanuel (Isaiah 7:14).
-Matthew quotes Isaiah and defines Emanuel as meaning “God with us” (Matthew 1:23).
-His very name there refers to the incarnation, God becoming man or the union of two natures.
+Matthew quotes Isaiah and defines Emanuel as meaning “God with us.”
+“Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel, which being interpreted is, God with us” (Matthew 1:23).
+His very name refers to the incarnation, hypostatic union, the union of two natures or God becoming man.
 Jesus was very man and very God.

-John begins his gospel with this, “In the beginning was the Word, and the Word was with God, and the Word was God” (John 1:1 KJV).
-He goes on to say, “And the Word was made flesh, and dwelt among us, and we beheld his glory, the glory as of the only begotten of the Father” (John 1:14 KJV).
+John begins his gospel with this, “In the beginning was the Word, and the Word was with God, and the Word was God” (John 1:1).
+He goes on to say, “And the Word was made flesh, and dwelt among us, and we beheld his glory, the glory as of the only begotten of the Father” (John 1:14).
 The Word was with God and the Word was God and was made flesh.
 These verses not only declare the eternal existence, divinity, and incarnation of Christ, but they also show the plurality of persons in the Godhead, “In the beginning was the Word, and the Word was with God and and the Word was God.”
-The Word (Jesus prior to His incarnation) was already there in the beginning, He was with God and was in fact very God.
+The Word (Jesus prior to His incarnation) was already there in the beginning.
+He was with God and was in fact, very God.

 In a prophecy about where Jesus (the Messiah) was to be born, Micah declares, “But thou Bethlehem Ephratah, though thou be little among the thousand of Judah, yet out of thee shall he come forth unto me that is to be ruler in Israel; whose goings forth have been from of old, from everlasting” (Micah 5:2).
-This verse declares that the baby that was to be born in Bethlehem was from everlasting.
+This verse declares that the baby that was to be born in Bethlehem was from “everlasting.”
 He had, as his origin, eternity past (an everlasting past).
 This clearly means He had no beginning.
-This was said of God, thus making the babe in the manger God Almighty (Psalms 90:2 and 93:2).
-Read also Philippians 2:5-11; 1 Timothy 3:16; Colossians 2:9; John 14:8-9; 20:19-29.
+This was said of God, thus making the baby in the manger God Almighty (Psalms 90:2 and 93:2).
+Also read Philippians 2:5-11; 1 Timothy 3:16; Colossians 2:9; John 14:8-9; 20:19-29.

-2. God as His Father (the Son of God).
 Whenever Jesus said God was His Father, He was claiming to be God Almighty and the Jews knew it.
 It is extremely important, when we call Jesus the Son of God, we define what we mean.
 There is typically a language barrier that exist between cults and authentic Christians.
-What they mean by the Son of God and what the Bible teaches are usually two totally different things.
-If their definition isn’t that He is very God then we have a major point of disagreement.
+What they mean by the Son of God and what the Bible teaches are usually totally different things.
+If their definition isn’t that He is very God, then we have a major point of disagreement.

 Again Jesus said, “I and my Father are one” (John 10:30).
 You cannot stop here.
 The context is always imperative.
 When dealing with false teachers and cults, they will always say, we are one with God too.
 We are one with Him in purpose, desire and so on.
 John continues, “Then the Jews took up stones to stone Him.
 Jesus answered them.
 Many good works have I shown you from my father; for which of those do you stone me?
 The Jews answered Him, saying, For a good work we stone you not; but for blasphemy; because you being a man make yourself out to be God” (John 10:31-33).
 The penalty for blasphemy was stoning.
 The Jews knew, when Jesus claimed to have God as His Father, He was making Himself out to be God.

 Let’s look at one more verse dealing with Jesus as the Son.
-“But unto the Son He (the Father) saith, Thy throne, O God, is forever and ever: a sceptre (scepter) of righteousness is the sceptre (scepter) of thy kingdom” (Hebrews 1:8 KJV).
+“But unto the Son He (the Father) saith, Thy throne, O God, is forever and ever: a sceptre (scepter) of righteousness is the sceptre (scepter) of thy kingdom” (Hebrews 1:8).
 Here, the Father is talking to the Son and says, your throne O God.
 The Father is calling the Son God.
-Wow, you just can’t get much clearer than that.
+You can’t get much clearer than that.

 We read, “A man named Ananias, with his wife Sapphira, sold a piece of property, and kept back some of the price for himself, with his wife’s full knowledge, and bringing a portion of it, he laid it at the apostles feet.
 But Peter said, Ananias, why has Satan filled your heart to lie to the Holy Spirit and to keep back some of the price of the land?
 While it remained unsold, did it not remain your own?
 And after it was sold, was it not under your control?
 Why is it that you have conceived this deed in your heart?
 You have not lied to men but to God.
 And as he heard these words, Ananias fell down and breathed his last; and great fear came over all who heard of it” (Acts 5:3-5).

 Another common misconception about the Holy Spirit is that He is just a force and not a real person.
-The Holy Spirit is more than a force but the third person of the Godhead or Trinity.
-I will rap this up quickly by listing five characteristics of personality, and give scripture references, attributing them to the Holy Spirit.
-Be sure to look them up and study them.
-We must know why we believe and not just what we believe.
+The Holy Spirit is more than a force but the third person of the trinity.
+Below are five characteristics of personality, with scripture references, attributed to the Holy Spirit.

-- Sensibility (Romans 8:26-27 and 15:30).
-This has to do with the capacity for physical or emotional sensation and the ability to feel, for being affected emotionally or intellectually; sensitive awareness or responsiveness.
+- Sensibility (Romans 8:26-27, Romans 15:30).
+This has to do with the ability to feel, be affected emotionally or intellectually, and have a sensitive awareness or responsiveness.